Why choose Ratcliffe?

 Percentage of grades A or better: 49%

-Headmaster, Mr Gareth Lloyd commented: “Our examination results have, yet again, proven that we stretch the most able while at the same time supporting every individual, nurturing their own personal strengths.
-I am immensely proud of my students’ achievements and of the unstinting commitment of my colleagues to each and every child.”
+Headmaster, Mr Jon Reddin commented: “Following the government’s changes to Mathematics and English syllabuses and the grading system, our superb GCSE examination results have, yet again, proven that we stretch our most able students while at the same time supporting every individual, nurturing their God-given talents.
+We are incredibly proud of the students’ achievements and of the unstinting commitment of our teachers and support staff, and we look forward to the year group’s continued success as they begin their next phase of education in the Sixth Form.”